-When selecting a course there is an expectation that students purchase the required textbooks and requisites listed in the booklist for specific subjects.
-2024 Booklist will be available in mid/late Term 4.
+There is an expectation that students purchase the required textbooks and requisites listed in the booklist for specific subjects.
+The 2025 Booklist will be available in mid/late Term 4.
 Students also need to ensure that they have adequate printing credits to meet the requirements of the course.

-Involvement in co-curricular activities such as excursions, camps, outdoor education and instrumental music lessons, will require students to pay an additional charge.
+Mooroolbark College offer an extensive camps and excursion program.
+Transport to sporting venues outside the College as part of the Interschool Sports Program and involvement in extra-curricular activities such as excursions, camps, outdoor education, and instrumental music lessons, will require students to pay an additional charge.
+These extra-curricular opportunities are offered on a user-pays basis.